gazebosim/docs/acropolis/ros_integration.md

 # Run the bridge and exchange images

-In this example, we're going to generate Ignition Transport images using Gazebo, that will be converted into ROS 1 images, and visualized with rqt_viewer.
+In this example, we're going to generate Gazebo Transport images using Gazebo, that will be converted into ROS 1 images, and visualized with rqt_viewer.

 First we start a ROS 1 `roscore`: